Sunday, September 15, 2013

 What then of "lukewarm"?
 What makes this tepid offering repulsive to the King?

-How do a slave's deed result in "lukewarm"?
+How does a slave's work result in "lukewarm"?

 What is "lukewarm"?